-Standard Element Rating A Rating B Rating C E01 - Analyses artistic problems evaluates artistic problems and initiates and applies creative strategies to resolve when making or completing artwork analyses artistic problems and applies given and self- initiated creative strategies when making or completing artwork recognises artistic problems and applies given creative solutions when making or completing artwork E02 - Analyse ethical considerations evaluates ethical considerations in art making critically analyses ethical considerations in art making analyses ethical considerations in art making E03 - Critically analyse and reflect on arts learning evaluates own effectiveness in working independently and with others when creating artworks critically analyses own effectiveness in working independently and with others when creating artwork analyses own effectiveness in working independently and with others when creating artwork E04 - Critically analyse and reflect on arts learning evaluates and applies or rejects feedback to support artmaking process. critically analyses and applies or rejects feedback to support artmaking process. analyses and applies or rejects feedback to support artmaking process.
+Criterion elements Rating A Rating B Rating C E2 - Analyse ethical considerations evaluates ethical considerations in art making [†] critically analyses ethical considerations in art making [†] analyses ethical considerations in art making [†] E3 - Critically analyse and reflect on arts learning evaluates own effectiveness in working independently and with others when creating artworks critically analyses own effectiveness in working independently and with others when creating artwork analyses own effectiveness in working independently and with others when creating artwork E4 - Incorporate feedback evaluates and applies or rejects feedback to support artmaking process. critically analyses and applies or rejects feedback to support artmaking process. analyses and applies or rejects feedback to support artmaking process.

-† Including, but not limited to, acknowledging others' ideas, appropriation and copyright.
+[†]Including, but not limited to, acknowledging others' ideas, appropriation and copyright.